The Essential Start Guide to Maine Aquaculture

 As with any business, owning and operating a sea farm carries certain risks.
 Maintaining the right type of insurance is critical because it…

 Crops reaching market size is a long-awaited reward!
-Planning and forecasting efforts culminate here — creating sales and profits for some, and leaving those without a plan with product they can't sell.
+Planning & forecasting efforts culminate here, creating sales and profits for some and leaving others with product they can't sell.

 -